This feature is only available if you are on the Enterprise licensing plan.

 Permissions from Azure AD groups don't influence the automations from classic folders or the robots that are connected using the machine key.
 To operate under group-based permissions, configure the automations in modern folders and use the Service URL option to connect to UiPath Assistant or Studio.

-Although optional, we recommend that you do this to maximize the core compliance and efficiency benefits of the complete integration between Automation Cloud and Azure AD.
+Although optional, we recommend that you remove the use of local accounts to maximize the core compliance and efficiency benefits of the complete integration between Automation Cloud and Azure AD.

-After all users have been migrated, you can remove the users which are based on personal UiPath accounts from the Users tab, so that your users won't be able to sign in using their UiPath accounts anymore.
+After all users have been migrated, you can remove the non-admin users from the Users tab, so that your users won't be able to sign in using their local account anymore.
 You can find these accounts based on their user icons.

 You can also clean up individual permissions in the UiPath cloud services, such as the Orchestrator service, and remove individual users from Automation Cloud groups so that permissions rely exclusively on Azure AD group membership.

-If you decide to discontinue use of UiPath accounts, we recommend that you keep a few for the following cases:
+If you decide to discontinue use of local accounts (UiPath accounts), keep the following in mind:

-- Managing Authentication Settings in Automation Cloud: To revert to the invitation-based model or update the Azure AD application secret, a UiPath user account with the organization administrator role is required.
+- Managing authentication settings in Automation Cloud: To switch to a different authentication setting or to update the Azure AD application secret, a UiPath user account with the organization administrator role is required.
 The Authentication Settings options are not active otherwise.

 Alternatively, you can switch to using OAuth for authorization, in which case the information from API Access is no longer required.